 Danica McKellar is doing something right.
 The response her books have received from readers, parents, fellow educators, and scholars has been overwhelmingly positive.
 It’s obvious that she can make the concepts relatable, the messages clear and math much, much easier.
 At a point when life can seem like a bunch of variables, when it comes to math, at least students can now solve for X.

-This article was originally published in the Fall 2013 issue of Brain World Magazine.
+This article was first published in the Brain World Magazine’s print edition.

 - Are You An “Explorer” When It Comes to Decision-Making?